KaratsubaLabs/container-playbooks/README.md

 ## PREREQS

-you need to have `lxc` and `lxd` installed and configured properly for your system. consult the relevant documentation based on what you are running on.

-you will also need to have `ansible` installed. some ansible community modules are required, for the general one:
+you need to have `ansible` installed. some ansible community modules are required, for the general one:
 ```
 $ ansible-galaxy collection install community.general
 ```